-The award winning poet, short story writer and novelist, Mary Dorcey was born in County Dublin, Ireland.
+The poet, short story writer and novelist, Mary Dorcey was born in County Dublin, Ireland.

-She is at present a Research Associate at Trinity College Dublin.
-She was writer in residence at Trinity College for the Centre for Gender and Women’s Studies for ten years where she gave seminars in contemporary English literature and taught a creative writing course.
+Five major Literature Bursaries were awarded to her by the Irish Arts Council, in 1990, 1995, 1999, 2005 and most recently, in 2008.
+For thirty years, she has been a keynote speaker at festivals and conferences throughout Europe, the United States, Europe, Japan, Britain and Ireland.
+She has lived in the United States, England, France, Italy, Spain and Japan.
+She is a Research Associate at Trinity College Dublin.
+She was writer in residence at Trinity College for the Centre for Gender and Women’s Studies for many years where she held seminars in 20th century Women’s Literature and led a Creative Writing course.
 She also taught for four years at University College Dublin.

 Her latest book is ‘Too Air the Soul Throw all the Windows Wide.’
 New and Selected Poetry.(Salmon Poetry 2017.)
 She has this year completed a new book of novellas ‘Othering: The Inside Story.’
 She lives in County Wicklow.